trwndh/game-currency/README.md

 * Docker ```v20.10.5```
 * docker-compose ```1.28.5```

-these versions are installed on my machine. make sure you install both
+these versions are installed on my machine. make sure you install both of them

 ## Running service
 * Clone this repo